How Options Analysis Suite Compares to Tradytics

 What Options Analysis Suite Focuses On

 - Programmatic access via Python SDK, REST API, WebSocket streaming, and MCP server for AI assistants.
-Every analytic is reachable for backtesting frameworks, custom dashboards, or AI-driven research.
+Every analytic, including the FFT scan output, is reachable for backtesting frameworks, custom dashboards, and AI-driven research.

-- Free-tier access with Black-Scholes pricing, all 17 Greeks, and end-of-day chain analysis on every supported ticker, a meaningful entry point for users evaluating whether the product fits their workflow.
+- Free-tier access with Black-Scholes pricing, all 17 Greeks, and end-of-day chain analysis on every supported ticker; no credit card, no time limit.

 Feature-by-Feature Comparison